zlatanvasovic/hackwork/README.md

 ## Functions

-Functions are located in `core/functions.php`.
+Core functions are located in `core/functions.php`.

 There are some default, helper functions: